PhD in Systems Engineering

 Students admitted to the post-bachelor’s PhD program must complete the course requirements for the MS degree in Systems Engineering.
 They are required to take a minimum of 64 credits during their program of study.
 The remaining required PhD credit hours remain unstructured and can be chosen, with advisor approval, to meet an individual student’s academic and research needs.

-Post-bachelor’s doctoral students will be awarded MS degrees upon completion of the MS degree requirements and the PhD Prospectus Exam.
+Post-bachelor’s doctoral students will be awarded the MS degree upon completion of MS degree requirements and the PhD Prospectus Exam.

 There are no structured course requirements for post-master’s PhD students, but such students are required to complete 32 credits applicable to the degree, all of which must be at the 500 level or higher.
 These courses can be chosen, with advisor approval, to meet an individual student’s academic and research needs.

 Post-bachelor’s PhD students are required to take a minimum of 16 credits of research/dissertation coursework.
 Post-master’s PhD students are required to take a minimum of 8 credits of research/dissertation coursework.

 In addition to credit requirements, all PhD students are required to participate in a research rotation program during their first year and must also complete a teaching requirement prior to graduation.

 Doctoral students must maintain a cumulative GPA of 3.00 to remain in good academic standing and to graduate.
 All graduate courses are counted in the GPA.
 Only grades of B− or better fulfill PhD curricular requirements.
 This requirement applies to post-bachelor’s or post-master’s PhD students.